ca2/ca2/README.md

 Some example/flagship application: veriwell Musical Player (Karaoke Player), Waven Player (Audio/Music Player), netnode lite (C++ webserver with DS - dynamic source - backend scripting)

 Dynamic source scripting: PHP like variables within C++ code.
-Every dynamic page is a .cpp file compiled and linked as shared library (.dll, .so, .dylib), that can be built ahead and can employ ca2 framework C++ components.
+Every dynamic page is .ds file translated into a .cpp file with ca2 code compiled and linked as shared library (.dll, .so, .dylib), that can be built ahead and can employ ca2 framework C++ components.